 Re-installing the game should fix this problem.

-Just be sure to uninstall the game from the Epic Games Launcher, to fully delete every existing file.
+Just be sure to uninstall the game from the Epic Games Launcher to delete every existing file fully.

 After that, there’s just a matter of redownloading it.